microsoft/app-innovation-workshop/Walkthrough Guide/05 Web API/README.md

 After the app has been successfully published, you should be taken to the app using your default browser.
 ![Deployed API with no UI](Assets/DeployedWebAPI.png)

-We havn't created a user interface so you can expect to see an empty page, not dissimilar to the above.
-To test if the deployment is work and the app is accepting HTTP requests correctly, lets go ahead and navigate to the **/api/ping** endpoint.
+We haven't created a user interface so you can expect to see an empty page, not dissimilar to the above.
+To test if the deployment is work and the app is accepting HTTP requests correctly, let's go ahead and navigate to the **/api/ping** endpoint.
 In my case, I'll use the following URL:

 http://myawesomestartupapi.azurewebsites.net/api/ping